wp-plugins/twitter-feeder/readme.txt

 = Sometimes my feeds stop working =

-*Often times twitter is updating their system, and the feeds will dispaer from time to time.
+*Often times twitter is updating their system, and the feeds will disappear from time to time.
 If there do not return after several hours then you can contact us and we will look into the problem.

 = I have changed twitter usernames, but its still showing my old account feeds =